japanoise/cardwin/README.md

 to the same file format.
 It uses the relatively up-to-date GTK+ toolkit for a cross-platform GUI, and should work on both 32-bit and 64-bit systems.

+## Status

+CardWin is in "minimum viable product" (MVP) status:

+* You can open cardfiles which are in MGC format with a high degree of accuracy
+* You can view, edit, and save text in MGC format just as you'd expect
+* CardWin will not clobber any existing bitmap data - it'll copy it into memory but leave it alone, i.e. will not display or edit it.
+* Cardfiles produced will be byte-for-byte identical with cardfiles produced by the original executable
+* Cardfiles produced should be compatible with and usable in the original executable

+You can check if your files are compatible with CardWin by checking if the first three bytes of the file are MGC.
+If they are RRG, DKO or something else, they're probably not compatible - please open an issue and send me the cardfile if you can, so I can improve the code.

+ToDo:

+* Improve the GUI.
+Modernize it a bit, make it resizable, port it to GTK3 (but not GTK4.
+I hate GTK4) or even to qt or an imgui or something.
+* A way to search cards.
+Full text search is possible and trivial, would just need the interface wiring up.
+* Displaying bitmaps.
+Simple enough - just read the data and construct a gtk image when displaying a card that has bmpsize > 0
+* Once bitmaps can be displayed, a way to CRUD them or export them will be needed.
+* Deal with RRG & DKO format.
+Needs:
+  1. Sample data.
+I have 1 RRG cardfile and no DKO cardfiles.
+  2. A better documentation of the OLE format
+  3. Ideally, for the bitmap functionality to be ready

 ## Building

 CardWin uses a GNU makefile.
 Linux users that have GTK2 installed should just be